-Under Petrocaribe, Haiti pays only 40 percent of the oil bills in the short term, while the rest are reimbursed over a 25-year period during which the government is free to spend the funds more or less as it pleases.
+Under Petrocaribe, Haiti pays only 40 percent of its oil bills in the short term, with the rest reimbursed over a 25-year period during which the government is free to spend the funds more or less as it pleases.

-The World Bank would like to see better communication about the use of Petrocaribe funds, said Barton-Dock, addressing reporters in French.
+The World Bank would like to see better communication about the use of these funds, said Barton-Dock, addressing reporters in French.

 Some economists have warned that Haiti is too reliant on Petrocaribe at a time when Venezuela is seeking to change its financing arrangements because of domestic cash flow constraints and product shortages.